risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-automq-kafka.md

 1. Go to [**Clusters**](https://cloud.risingwave.com/clusters/) and create a RisingWave cluster.
 2. Go to [**Source**](https://cloud.risingwave.com/source/).
 3. Specify the cluster and database, and log in as a database user.
-4. AutoMQ is 100% compatible with Apache Kafka, just click **Create source** and select Kafka.
+4. AutoMQ Kafka is 100% compatible with Apache Kafka, just click **Create source** and select Kafka.
 5. Configure the connector settings, source details, and schema according to the instuctions of the guided setup.

    :::note